lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_01.md

 <p id="3"><ref>[3]</ref> verse 4 <br><b>Angels and Human</b>
 <ol>
 <li>&nbsp;Both human and angels were perfect creatures.
 Jesus is not a creature.
-(Genesis 1:31 ESV, Genesis 1:31 NLT, Genesis 1:31 KJV, Genesis 1:31 hlybblsmpshndtn)
+(Genesis 1:31 ESV, 1:31 NLT, 1:31 KJV, 1:31 hlybblsmpshndtn)
 </li>
 <li>&nbsp;Only human were created in the image of God, not angels.
 (Genesis 1:26-27 ESV, Genesis 1:26-27 NLT, Genesis 1:26-27 KJV, Genesis 1:26-27 hlybblsmpshndtn)
 </li>